Configuration

 </script>

-The injected <style> element is tracked by id="adomonitions-theme" and a data-theme attribute storing the active theme name.
+An injected <style> element is tracked by id="adomonitions-theme" and a data-theme attribute storing the active theme name.
 Calling init() again with a different theme will automatically replace the CSS content — no need to remove the element manually.
-Calling init() with the same theme is a no-op (idempotent).

 If you manually add a <style id="adomonitions-theme"> element (without a data-theme attribute), init() will leave it untouched.